 And if anyone worked hard and went above and beyond on a daily basis in this series, it was Jae Hee.
 She did everything and more within her power to help heal Tae Joon physically and mentally.
 She even kept an accurate log of his jumps and made notes when he was especially off his game.
 It wasn’t until the very end that Tae Joon is ready to throw everything away and chase after Jae Hee.
 Tae Joon found Jae Hee’s diary in his gym bag.
 Inside, is an accurate, detailed log of his progress since she came to Genie High.

 After seeing that, Tae Joon returns to the field and successfully jumps over the pole.
 While being interviewed, he tells Jae Hee to wait for him.
 It isn’t until a year later that he finally has the opportunity to go to America and see her.
 They smile and embrace.
-A few words are spoken, but it ends just like that.
+Our leads exchange a few words, but the drama ends just like that.
 And while the hopeless romantic in me loves a good, happy ending, I can’t help but think of the loose-ends dangling in my mind.

 Lingering thoughts and questions…

-The ending felt a bit lackluster as I was left with a few questions.
+The ending of this k-drama felt a bit lackluster.
+Oh, did I ever have some burning questions.
 How did the competition end?
 Did both boys from Genie High School go on to train for the Olympics?
 Is this why it takes Tae Joon a year to go to Jae Hee?
 Was he training during that time?

 Also, whatever happened to John Lee (Kim Woo Bin!) after his brief roles in episode 9 and 10?
 It seemed like he was added as a plot device to make Tae Joon jealous and realize his feelings for Jae Hee.
 Maybe that wasn’t the case at it, but it sure felt like he was a poor man’s second male lead in this series.
 And what I mean by that was that this character was seriously underdeveloped.
 This could be the Kim Woo Bin fan in me complaining, but I felt like his character could have been completely removed and it really wouldn’t have affected the plot.